 Introduction

 The past 50 years revealed the fastest rise in temperatures ever recorded (Houghton, 1996; Stocker, 2014), raising questions on the effect these environmental changes are having on the wide range of ecological processes and biological traits directly dependent upon temperature (Coley et al., 1985; Loreau et al., 2001).
 Temperature is arguably the most important abiotic factor directing ecological processes, from individual metabolism (Gillooly et al., 2001) to ecosystem dynamics (Saxe et al., 2001; Yvon-Durocher et al., 2012).
 This rapid increase in temperatures is having a direct impact on species and their interactions (Hughes, 2000; Penuelas and Filella, 2001).
 On a fundamental level, temperature affects biology via its effect on species’ metabolic rates (Gillooly et al., 2001).
 Biochemically, as energy is provided by respiration, all biological traits depend on temperature and thus, species interactions, food webs and ecosystem dynamics are affected by the changes in species metabolic rates.
-Despite the body of work on how temperature affects metabolic rates (Brown et al., 2004; Gillooly et al., 2001), we still lack the necessary understanding to predict how future changes in global temperatures will affect species and their interactions at such a fundamental level.
+Despite the body of work on how temperature affects metabolic rates (Brown et al., 2004; Gillooly et al., 2001), we still lack the necessary understanding to predict how future changes in global temperatures will affect species interactions at such a fundamental level.

-Temperature performance curves (TPCs) of biological traits are key to understanding how temperature determines biological processes.
+Thermal performance curves (TPCs) of biological traits are key to understanding how temperature affects biological processes.
 The metabolic theory of ecology describes the relationship between temperature and metabolism (Brown et al., 2004).
 This approach has been used both in studies of metabolic rate (Dell et al., 2011; Gillooly et al., 2001) and other biological traits (Savage et al., 2004; Vucic-Pestic et al., 2011).
 Metabolic rates show a unimodal relationship with temperature due to high temperature biochemical processes (Angilletta, 2006; DeLong et al., 2017b; Figure 1a).
 Focusing on temperature performance curves of locally adapted populations has revealed various thermal adaptation scenarios (Kingsolver, 2009), which have higher-level effects on their population dynamics (Rall et al., 2010; Vucic-Pestic et al., 2011).
-Long-term changes in temperatures result in TPC adaptation patterns including displacement in temperature at peak performance (determined by Tpk, Figure 1b) and changes in the curve’s elevation (determined by the performance parameter b0, Figure 1c) (Kordas et al., 2011).
+Long-term changes in habitat temperatures may result in TPC adaptation patterns including displacement in temperature at peak performance (determined by Tpk, Figure 1b) and changes in the curve’s elevation (determined by the performance parameter b0, Figure 1c) (Kordas et al., 2011).
 These adaptations have consequences on species interactions by producing short-term mismatches in performance between predators and their prey (Dell et al., 2014).
 Most species currently perform differently throughout their operational temperature range (OTR) (Figure 1d), with prey usually under more pressure to perform at the bottom of the range (Dell et al., 2011).
-As species adapt to new environments, new mismatches will arise and lead to new interaction patterns.
+As species adapt to new environments, new mismatches will arise and lead to new interactions.
 These in turn will have an effect on community dynamics and could lead to changes in ecosystem assemblage and increased extinction risk (Albouy et al., 2014; Rall et al., 2010).